swaldman/sbt-ethereum/README.md

 ### Compiling and deploying contracts

-Compilation of soldity contracts is integrated into sbt's standard compilation pipeline.
+Compilation of Soldity contracts is integrated into sbt's standard compilation pipeline.
 So, just type

     > compile

-You can have sbt continually compile your contracts, every time you save by typing
+You can have `sbt` continually compile your contracts, every time you save by prefixing the word `compile` with a tilda, like this:

-To compile your contracts.

     > ~compile

 To deploy one of the contracts in your `src/main/solidity` directory, use the `ethDeployOnly` task: